tomduck/pandoc-eqnos/README.md

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-eqnos` gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [md][md3] and other formats (including beamer slideshows).

-This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.2.3.2.
+This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.7.2, excluding 2.4<sup>[1](#footnote1)</sup>.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
 If you find pandoc-eqnos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-tablenos]